14 Animals With More Than 2 Eyes

 Insects

-Flying insects with five eyes are known as bees.
-The world is home to around 16,000 known species of bees, with the exception of Antarctica.
+Bees are flying insects with five eyes.
+With the exception of Antarctica, the world is home to around 16,000 known species of bees.

-Two huge compound eyes and three smaller ocelli eyes (simple eyes) are positioned in a triangle in the center of their head, giving them a total of five eyes.
+Two huge compound eyes and three smaller ocelli eyes (simple eyes) are positioned in a triangle in the center of their heads, giving them five eyes in total.

-For perceiving patterns, shapes, other insects, and other animals, we use our two enormous compound eyes, which are visible to the naked eye and have numerous small lenses.
+We use our two enormous compound eyes, which are visible to the naked eye and have numerous small lenses, to perceive patterns, shapes, insects, and other animals.

-The three tiny ocelli eyes, also known as simple eyes, are used to detect light but not forms, which helps the animals detect approaching predators if they are above them.
+The three tiny ocelli eyes, also known as simple eyes, detect light but not forms, which helps the animals detect approaching predators if they are above them.

 11. Ogre-Faced Spider